From Small-Gain Theory to Compositional Construction of Barrier Certificates for Large-Scale Stochastic Systems: Case Studies

-It can be readily verified that $\mathfrak{S}=\mathcal{I}(\mathfrak{S}_1,\ldots,\mathfrak{S}_{N})$, where $w_{ij}=\theta_j$.
-To compute control barrier certificates and the corresponding controllers, we utilize the SOS algorithm in Section \ref{sossubsec} and in particular, we use SOSTOOLS and SDP solver SeDuMi.
+To do so, we consider the network of $N$ nonlinear oscillators as an interconnection of $N$ subsystems, \textit{i.e.}, $\mathfrak{S}=\mathcal{I}(\mathfrak{S}_1, \ldots, \mathfrak{S}_N)$ where each subsystem $\mathfrak{S}_i, i \in \{1,\ldots,N\}$, can be described by dynamics as shown in Figure~\ref{fig:kuramoto_network}.
+To compute control sub-barrier certificates and the corresponding local controllers, we utilize the SOS algorithm in Section \ref{sossubsec} and in particular, we use SOSTOOLS and SDP solver SeDuMi.
 Since dynamics of $\mathfrak{S}$ are not polynomial and SOS algorithm is only equipped to provide solutions for polynomial dynamics, we make an approximation to our dynamics.
 More precisely, in the condition~\eqref{sos4}, we take an upper bound on the term $\mathds{B}_i(f_i(\theta_i,\nu_i,w_i,\varsigma_i))$ by replacing $sin(\cdot)$ by either $1$ or $-1$ accordingly.
-Results are demonstrated for a fixed value of $N=100$.